TV host & vegan Anneka Svenska interviews Hawaiian celebrity actor Cody Easterbrook, star of Hawaii 50 about going vegan for Veganuary.

 I know everyone makes a New Year’s resolution to eat healthier and there is no better way of course, than by eating all natural.
 Beyond just the health aspect however, being an animal lover myself, I figured it’s about time to give veganism a try.
-I was so shocked to learn of the countless calves that are slaughter to keep their mothers in milk, not to mention the unhealthy affects of human consumption of cow’s milk.
+I was so shocked to learn of the countless calves that are slaughtered to keep their mothers in milk, not to mention the unhealthy affects of human consumption of cow’s milk.
 This has lead me to the most obvious way all of us can take a stand against animal cruelty and that is by avoiding animal products entirely.
 So, for me, Veganuary is not just about health, but also compassion.

 2) Can you tell me a bit more about the Hawaiian diet that you were raised on and what is a typical diet for an islander.

 Here in Hawai’i, I grew up on the typical island diet of fresh fruits, vegetables, and seafood.
 Mango, papaya, coconut and banana are all staples here in the islands.
 Breadfruit is a wonderful fruit my grandma would bake with fresh coconut milk and it was always a favorite at our Sunday dinners.
 We also enjoy yams, sweet potatoes and taro.
 The root of the taro plant is pounded into a starchy paste we call poi.
 The food is traditionally accompanied by fresh fish, chicken or fire roasted pork.
 With the invasion of fast and processed foods our island diet was drastically altered though.
 I’m looking forward to Veganuary to take it back to the basic fruits and vegetables my people thrived on.

 3) Tell us more about the recent TV and film you have been in?